 What is a Poker Shark?

 A shark is a term used to describe an excellent poker player.
+They can also be known as a card shark.
 A shark is a winning poker player that dominate the opposition.
 They will strategize, plan, hand read, bluff well, use math and play aggressively to win money and tournament chips.
 Like a shark in the sea, they will exercise patience, circle their prey and know the exact time to strike.
 At the poker table, this might mean waiting patiently for 2 hours to bust their opponent.
 A shark is to be feared and respected.

 How to Become a Shark